When will a local authority pay for a care home?

 Your local social services department should offer you a choice of care homes that accept council-funded residents and meet your care needs.

-If there are no suitable care home places available within the budget set by the council, they should increase the budget to ensure you move to a care home that meets all your assessed needs.
+If there are no suitable care home places available within the budget set by the council, they should increase the budget to ensure you get a care home that meets your assessed needs.

-However, it’s important to understand that this will only apply to needs that were identified during your needs assessment and recorded up front in your care plan.
-The council won’t increase its budget to meet other non-assessed needs.
+However, it’s important to understand that this will only apply to needs that were identified during your needs assessment and recorded in your care plan.
+The council won’t increase its budget to meet non-assessed needs.